 Get Proactive On Air Filtration

-Several hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a loved one with a low immune system or someone who’s highly susceptible to sickness.
+Many hospitals use a high-efficiency air filtration system called HEPA (High Efficiency Particulate Air), which you can invest in for your home if you have a loved one with a low immune system or someone who’s highly susceptible to illness.
 Even if nobody has respiratory issues in your house, you’ll be extremely surprised by the almost instant change from a basic air filter to a High Efficiency one.

 Help Control Germs With Germicidal Systems

 Germi-what?
 Germicidal UV Light Systems help reduce airborne biological contaminants – germs – by safely emitting high intensity UV light from within your home’s air flow system.
 These bacteria-destroying systems can kill germs and even assist in stopping further germs from building up in your home.
 According to one study, almost 20% of people with allergies suffer from exposure to fungi and bacteria in their ventilation systems.
 A UV light device will help clean and decontaminate indoor air to help you reach the highest air quality possible.

 Optimize Moisture with Humidifiers or Dehumidifiers